 In 1934, 263 Clarendon was leased from Anna Storey by the Katharine Gibbs School.
 In September of 1934, it applied for (and subsequently received) permission to convert the property into a lodging house (dormitory).
 It remained a Katharine Gibbs School dormitory until about 1944.

 On June 29, 1944, 263 Clarendon was purchased from Anna Storey by Alfred Hill Crump and his wife, Alice W. (Northridge) Crump.
-They lived in Wellesley.
+They lived in Wellesley Hills, where she died in June of 1945.

 By 1945, 263 Clarendon was the home of Joseph Warren Smith Weaver, a sheet metal worker and roofer, and his wife, Helen (Lewis) Weaver, a former nurse, who operated it as a lodging house.
 In 1944, they had lived and operated a lodging house at 2 Marlborough.
 The Weavers continued to live at 263 Clarendon in 1946, but had moved by 1947.

-On November 1, 1945, 263 Clarendon was acquired from the Crumps by Wilbur Harris Payson, a former steamship engineer, who continued to operate it as a lodging house.
+On November 1, 1945, 263 Clarendon was acquired from Alfred Crump by Wilbur Harris Payson, a former steamship engineer, who continued to operate it as a lodging house.
 He previously had been a lodger at 113 Beacon.
+He continued to live at 263 Clarendon until the early 1960s, after which he moved to Rowley, Massachusetts.

 On March 1, 1972, 263 Clarendon was acquired from Wilbur Payson by Anthony Baker.
 He continued to operate the property as a lodging house.